linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

     -   Replace `${LINODE_API_TOKEN}` with your Linode API personal access token, which you can get by following the relevant section of our guide on [Getting Started with the Linode API](/docs/products/tools/api/get-started/#get-an-access-token).

-    -   Replace `${SSH_PUBLIC_KEY}` with an SSH public key to be used to access the Linode Compute instance.
+    -   Replace `${SSH_PUBLIC_KEY}` with a public SSH key to access the Linode Compute instance.
 Learn more about SSH keys in our guide [Using SSH Public Key Authentication](/docs/guides/use-public-key-authentication-with-ssh/).

     ```file{title="deployment.yml" lang="yaml" hl_lines="8,11,37"}
     apiVersion: v1